An SRF alert

 Also, a fairy is a type of mythical form of spirit.
 Folklore that uses the term fairy offers many definitions.
 Sometimes it is a markedly magical creature, at other times it is a more ethereal creature that is described.

-This page is about sides to cultism.
-A cult is a religion or religious sect that is generally considered to be extremist or false, with its followers often living in an unconventional manner under the guidance of an authoritarian, charismatic leader, who may be claimed to have exclusive or exceptional power and rights.
-[SRF and Yogananda are mentioned in a list of cults and sects a in Belgian governmental report]
+Christianity started as a tense sect of Judaism grew bigger and was divided and divided again.
+In the west, a cult is a religion or religious sect that is generally considered to be extremist or false, with its followers often living in an unconventional manner under the guidance of an authoritarian, charismatic leader, who may be claimed to have exclusive or exceptional power and rights.

 Study the sects around and see what possible baits dominate there.
 The baits young people are hooked by, large and small, reflect something in many people: and maybe something that the larger society or community did not take care of.
 If such persons are led into a cult by baits and after years wake up and find their group seems unhealthy and its teachings smacks of much bogus, and the persons then want to get out, they may have lost great opportunities and many years altogether, and may suffer greatly too, and perhaps with no one to turn to.

-Doing what is truly good for you, is in part up to you.
-"Between 2000 and 2005 more than fifty monks and nuns are reported to have left the organization," writes attorney Jon Parsons about Self-Realization Fellowship in his book A Fight for Religious Freedom (2012:170). [◦Source]
+Better be warned of the goings in a cult.
+Seek reliable information before the lures strike you down.
+So doing what is truly good for you, is perhaps in part up to you.
+"Between 2000 and 2005 more than fifty monks and nuns are reported to have left the organization," writes attorney Jon Parsons about Self-Realization Fellowship in his book A Fight for Religious Freedom (2012:170).
+One third of the monastics left, then. [◦Also]

 Now, if you let others dominate you and ride you and your life course by lots of big and fine-sounding words of God, Mr and Mrs Big, Great, and godmen on their side, and so on - chances are you are hooked or fooled.
-Try not to be a sordid fool by keeping your key assets away from the cult in question, and stick to good fares and courses that normally would be open to you.
-It may also help to preserve whatever freedom you have and keep yourself in good standing.
-The cult may have its share of neurotics, and maladaptations can breed them to.
-Anyway, many deflectors may get hard and troubled times for all well-meaning counsels, but generally speaking it is bad counsel to make a door-mat of yourself so long as there are better things to do.
+It would be shrews to keep key assets away from the cult in question.
+Preserve whatever freedom you have and keep yourself in good standing could help too.
+You never know . . . but to make a door-mat of yourself so long as there are better things to do is not fit.

-Seek out the best methods according to research, keep in mind the counsel of preserving your freedom as best you can, and then you could benefit from meditation, including a form of ujjayi that is core kriya, for you can learn it from others than SRF without forsaking your liberty, without having to swallow oath camels or some clownish faith, and so on.
-Do what is good for you.
-That is what I suggest.
+Seek out the best methods according to research, keep in mind the counsel of preserving your freedom and other assets as best you can, and then you could benefit from meditation, including a form of ujjayi that is core kriya, for you can learn it from others than SRF without forsaking your liberty, without having to swallow oath camels or some clownish faith, and so on.

 From a Norwegian Report